study123study/study_materials/README.md

 F1 Score (35.82%): Indicates poor overall performance in detecting hypertension.
 Accuracy (70.43%): The model correctly classified 70.43% of individuals.")

-# Multicollinearity by variance inflation factor
+#i Multicollinearity by variance inflation factor
 library(car)
 vif(mod)

-# Hosmer-Lemeshow goodness of fit:
+#m Hosmer-Lemeshow goodness of fit:

 # H0: The model is a good fit
 # H1: the model is not a good fit.